Mitrichius/hugo-theme-anubis/README.md

 Now enter [`localhost:1313`](http://localhost:1313/) in the address bar of your browser.

+## Feature Settings

+### Google Analytics
+Only works for production environment.
+You either build your site with variable like `HUGO_ENV=production hugo --minify` or just put `env: production` to `params` section of config.

 ## Contributing

 If you find a bug or have an idea for a feature, feel free to write an [issue](https://github.com/mitrichius/hugo-theme-anubis/issues).